Fullmeals.

 Step 8: Assemble the Popiah

 Lay a popiah wrapper flat on a clean surface.
 Brush sweet sauce (or hoisin sauce) onto the center of the wrapper, spreading it evenly.
 Add a spoonful of chili sauce on top.
 Sprinkle a handful of ground peanuts.
-Layer the jicama and carrot filling, followed by the pan-fried tofu, scrambled eggs, bakwa (pork jerky), crispy pork lard, and julienned cucumber.
-Fold the bottom edge of the wrapper over the filling, then fold in the sides.
+Layer the jicama and carrot filling, followed by the pan-fried tofu, scrambled eggs, bakwa (pork jerky), crispy pork lard, and cucumber.
+Fold the bottom edge of the wrapper over the filling, then the sides.
 Roll the popiah as snugly as possible from bottom to top to create a tight spring roll.

 Step 9: Serve the Popiah